Travel the highlights of Peru and Bolivia

 Day 14: Sucre (optional hike)

 Halfway this hike you visit the rock paintings of the Caves of the Inca Machay and of the Puma.
 Walking down to the rock paintings will give you splendid views of the valley of the Rio Ravelo and the Crater of Maragua.
 After visiting the rock paintings you will walk down to a few rivers that we’ll cross and from there you go down to the village of Tumpeka. from here we drive in 2 hours back to Sucre.
+For the evening we can recommend visiting the interesting folkloric dance show from Origenes.

 Day 15: Sucre - La Paz